Skip to content

 • Candidate Mapping Generation: For the purpose of evaluating an Ontology Matching (OM) system using ranking-based metrics, we generate a list of negative candidate mappings for each reference mapping by employing various heuristics (see Candidate Mapping Generation).

-• Locality Module Enrichment (NEW 🌟): Newly introduced in the OAEI 2023 version, the pruned ontologies are enriched with classes that serve as context (annotated as not used in alignment) for existing classes, leveraging the locality module technique (access the code).
+• Locality Module Enrichment (Since OAEI 2023 🌟): Introduced in the OAEI 2023 version, the pruned ontologies are enriched with classes that serve as context (annotated as not used in alignment) for existing classes, leveraging the locality module technique (access the code).
 OM systems can use these supplemental classes as auxiliary information while excluding them from the alignment process.
 These additional classes will also be omitted from the final evaluation.

-• Bio-LLM: A Special Sub-Track for Large Language Models (NEW 🌟): Another addition to the OAEI 2023 version, we introduced a unique sub-track for Large Language Model (LLM)-based OM systems.
+• Bio-LLM: A Special Sub-Track for Large Language Models (Since OAEI 2023 🌟): Another addition to the OAEI 2023 version, we introduced a unique sub-track for Large Language Model (LLM)-based OM systems.
 This is achieved by extracting small but challenging subsets from the NCIT-DOID and SNOMED-FMA (Body) datasets (see OAEI Bio-LLM 2023).

 Ontology Pruning